 Just above the rear cover’s release tab there’s a clear plastic loop.
 Pulling it up reveals a great little quick start guide.
 It’s a nice touch and very handy – you can’t lose it!
 It also features Honeywell’s customer support phone number.
 I really like this extra feature.

 When getting started with your purifier for the first time, you might appreciate a special little added bonus this model has.
-There’s a quick-start guide on a printed plastic sheet which is built-into the body.
+There’s a quick-start guide on a printed plastic sheet that is built into the body.
 It’s located on the rear just above the cover’s release tab.

 Pulling the small clear plastic loop reveals some basic instructions for using the purifier as well as the company’s customer service line and website should you have questions.